Tendoo/cloud-breeze/README.md

 `php artisan tendoo:publish`

-The only action you need now, is to access to the home page of your project to start using it.
+It's important to publish the assets, since the system need to save on the database your current Cloud Breeze version.
+This will be helpful, to know exaclty when to perform an update.

-## Create Storage Disks
+### Create Storage Disks
 You need to update your filesystems.php file available on the config directory with the following changes :

 ```php